EPCCed/edat/docs/README.md

 * <a href="https://github.com/EPCCed/edat/blob/master/docs/environment_variables.md">Environment variables</a> which specifies all the configuration options which can be exported via environment variables or in user code

 # Initialisation of EDAT
-At the start of your code you should initialise EDAT by calling the _edatInit_ function which has the signature `int edatInit(int * argc, char *** argv, struct edat_struct_configuration*)`.
-The first argument is the pointer to the number of arguments, the second the pointer to the arguments themselves and the third the pointer to EDAT specific configuration options.
-This third argument is, in addition to environment variables, how the programmer can configure EDAT and it is fine to pass _NULL_ if no code configuration is desired.
+At the start of your code you should initialise EDAT by calling the _edatInit_ function which has the signature `int edatInit()`.
+It is also possible to initialse EDAT with some specific configuration parameters using the `edatInitWithConfiguration` API call, see <a href="https://github.com/EPCCed/edat/blob/master/docs/environment_variables.md">Environment variables</a> for more details.

-The _edat_struct_configuration_ structure has three members, _char**_ keys (pointer to strings of keys), _char**_ values (pointer to strings of values) and the integer number of entries in the configuration structure, _num_entries_.

 # Finalisation of EDAT
 Once your main function has come to an end you should call _edatFinalise_ which has the API signature `int edatFinalise(void)`.
 This will put the main thread to sleep (consume no CPU cycles) until termination and may optionally (depending how you have configured EDAT) reuse this main thread as a worker thread to execute tasks upon.